milvus-io/milvus/INSTALL.md

 2. If you encounter the following error when compiling in a Docker image: `internal compiler error`.
 Try increasing the memory allocated to docker first.

-3. If you encounter the following error when compiling in a Docker image:
+3. If you encounter the following error during compilation:

     ```
     .../bin/milvus_server: error while loading shared libraries: libmysqlpp.so.3: cannot open shared object file: No such file or directory